-Please feel free to use these letters to the editor as a basis for your own letters to local newspapers.
+Please feel free to use these letters as a basis for your own letters to your representative in Congress, your local newspaper or other media, a LGBTQ+ organization, or anywhere else.
 Use the text as is or modify it in whatever ways work for your situation.
+Send us your own letter and we may be able to publish it here for others to use as inspiration or a template for their letters.

 Privilege or Biology?